 The number of technological possibilities is growing exponentially, so making any decision becomes more and more difficult.
-And that’s one of the reasons behind our blog – to make this process at least a little easier.
+And that’s one of the reasons behind our blog – to make this process at least a little bit easier.

-Cross-platform development is an approach to build one mobile application for different operating systems, especially focusing on Android and iOS.
+Cross-platform mobile app development is an approach to building one mobile application for different operating systems, especially focusing on Android and iOS.
 This is opposed to native development which means building separate applications instead of just one.

-- They work on every device – you don’t have to build separate applications for Android and iOS.
+- Cross-platform apps work on every device – you don’t have to build separate applications for Android and iOS.
 Instead, you can hire one developer who will build you one application working on every device.

 - Cost-effectiveness – as mentioned above, you will have to build one application instead of two, which means saving money.
 Also, fixing and improving the code of one application is cheaper.

 - Shortened time to market – building two separate applications at the same time is highly time-consuming.
-Choosing a cross-platform application means getting MVP ready faster and a possibility to get the first clients as quick as possible.
+Choosing a cross-platform application means getting MVP ready faster and a possibility to get the first clients as quickly as possible.
 Or at least an honest feedback from them.

 - Broader audience – cross-platform development allows you for reaching all users, regardless of the operating system they use, with a single app.

 Cross-platform development vs native development

-We already wrote a piece about this fight between cross-platform development and native development — you can read it here.
+We’ve already written a piece about the differences between cross-platform development and native development — you can read it here.

 Let’s say that you decided to go with the cross-platform app.
 The next step would be to choose a proper framework to build one; a framework that will suit your needs.
 Among the most popular frameworks are: